British Airways: Mid-haul and long-haul

 World Traveller Plus is the premium economy class cabin provided on all BA long haul aircraft.
 This cabin offers wider seats, extended leg-room, additional seat comforts such as larger IFE screen, a foot rest and power sockets.
-A complimentary 'World Traveller' bar is offered along with an upgraded main meal.
+An enhanced food and beverage offering is also a feature of this class.
+Passengers are given a light refreshment upon boarding and a hot towel shortly after take-off.